Critical Points in Quantum Generative Models: Variational Quantum Algorithms as Random Fields

-The effective degrees of freedom $m$ as in Eq.~\eqref{eq:m_def} can be interpreted as roughly a signal-to-noise ratio of the mean eigenvalue of $H-\lambda_1$, and generically is exponentially large in $n$ (for small eigenvalue spacings).
-We will show in Sec.~\ref{sec:big_gamma_disc} that $m$ sharply dictates the variational loss landscape; for a number of independent parameters $p\geq 2m$, local minima concentrate near the global minimum.
+The effective degrees of freedom $m$ as in \eqref{eq:m_def} can be interpreted as roughly a signal-to-noise ratio of the mean eigenvalue of $H-\lambda_1$, and generically is at least exponentially large in $n$ (for small eigenvalue spacings, as is typically found in physical Hamiltonians studied with VQAs~\citep{peruzzo2014variational,farhi2014quantum,Romero_2018}).
+We show in Sec.~\ref{sec:big_gamma_disc} that $m$ sharply dictates the variational loss landscape; for a number of independent parameters $p\geq 2m$, local minima concentrate near the global minimum.
 Conversely, for $p$ bounded below $2m$, local minima concentrate far away from the global minimum.
 This would imply that for the class of randomized ansatz we consider here, training large instances is infeasible.
-However, consider an ansatz that is allowed to depend on the problem instance $H$, such as in the Hamiltonian variational ansatz (HVA)~\cite{PhysRevA.92.042303}.
-With a clever enough ansatz, one can in principle ``reweigh'' the coefficients of Eq.~\eqref{eq:xhx_exp} by having a nonuniform distribution over stabilizer states in the Feynman path integral expansion of Eq.~\eqref{eq:path_int_expansion}, effectively making $m$ smaller.
-This would be consistent with what was numerically investigated in prior work~\cite{wiersema2020exploring} (and in Sec.~\ref{sec:hva_numerics}), where it was shown that even for a modest number of parameters the distribution of local minima concentrate near the global minimum for the HVA.
-We leave further investigation in this direction to future work.
+However, consider an ansatz that is allowed to depend on the problem instance $H$, such as in the Hamiltonian variational ansatz (HVA)~\citep{PhysRevA.92.042303}.
+With a clever enough ansatz, one can in principle ``reweigh'' the coefficients of \eqref{eq:xhx_exp} by having a nonuniform distribution over stabilizer states in the Feynman path integral expansion of \eqref{eq:path_int_expansion}, effectively making $m$ smaller.
+This would be consistent with what was numerically investigated in prior work~\citep{wiersema2020exploring} (and in Sec.~\ref{sec:hva_numerics}), where it was shown that even for a modest number of parameters the distribution of local minima concentrate near the global minimum for the HVA.
+We leave further investigation in this direction for future work.

 Finally, we note that all of our asymptotic equivalence results so far have been shown to converge at a rate